Pilates reformer helps Liam in more ways than one

 “Liam has low muscle tone as a result of having Down Syndrome and high muscle tone due to the cerebral palsy.
 He’s had a number of surgeries and really struggled to bounce back from a hip surgery in 2012 which had him off his feet and unable to weight bear for 6 weeks.”

 A Physiotherapist from Wize Therapy suggested using a Pilates reformer to assist with recovery and the exercises proved to be very beneficial for Liam.
-But the round trip to and from the Booragoon clinic took almost 3 hours for the Byford based family and was costing them $300 for 2 sessions each week.
+But the round trip to and from the Booragoon office took almost 3 hours for the Byford based family and was costing them $300 for 2 sessions each week.

 So Ingrid applied to Therapy Focus’ GIVE Program for a $5000 funding grant to purchase a Pilates reformer for use at home, plus 3 therapy sessions with a Wize Therapy Physiotherapist to help get set up.